lfit/releng-global-jjb/README.md

 **jenkins-ssh-credential**: The name of the Jenkins Credential to use for ssh connections.

-If you are using GitHub then there are two more parameters which will need to be placed in the defaults.yaml
+If you are using GitHub then there is one more parameter which will need to be placed in the defaults.yaml

-**github-url**: The URL of GitHub.
-(Default: https://github.com)

 **github-org**: The name of the GitHub organization.